SAFCSP-Team/constructors/README.md

 ### Problem

-An updated implementation of the Employee class of the [previous project](https://github.com/SAFCSP-Team/cpp-class-project), including the constructors.
+Update your implementation of the Employee class of the [previous project](https://github.com/SAFCSP-Team/cpp-class-project).

 ### Implementation
 - Write the default and parameterized constructors.
+- The parameterized constructors take id, name, and role.
-- Create an object of the `Employee` class using constructors and call printInfo() method to print object values
+- Create an object of the `Employee` class using declared constructors.
+- Call the `printInfo()` method to print object values.

+> Use the `Employee` class you implemented in the previous project.

 ```cpp